 Not only does the product act as a stove for cooking, but it also transforms the heat into electricity so that you can charge your smartphone (or anything that uses a USB charger).

-BioLite believe in making the world a cleaner, less polluted place.
-To date, they have donated over 15,000 HomeStoves to families across India, Kenya and Uganda.
+BioLite believes in making the world a cleaner, less polluted place.
+To date, they have donated over 15,000 HomeStoves to families across India, Kenya, and Uganda.